-We have audited the accompanying special purpose financial statements of Emma Finance CZ a.s. (hereinafter also the "Company") prepared in accordance with IFRS Accounting Standards as adopted by the European Union, which comprise the statement of financial position as at 30 April 2025, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the period from 28 March 2025 to 30 April 2025, and notes to the special purpose financial statements, including a material accounting policy information.
-For details of the Company, see Note 1 to the special purpose financial statements.
+We have audited the special purpose financial statements of Emma Finance SK a.s. (the Company), which comprise the statement of financial position as at 30 April 2025, statement of comprehensive income, statement of changes in equity and cash flow statement for the period from 11 April 2025 to 30 April 2025, and notes to the special purpose financial statements, including material accounting policy information.

-In our opinion, the accompanying special purpose financial statements give a true and fair view of the financial position of Emma Finance CZ a.s. as at 30 April 2025, and of its financial performance and its cash flows for the period from 28 March 2025 to 30 April 2025 in accordance with IFRS Accounting Standards as adopted by the European Union.
+In our opinion, the accompanying special purpose financial statements of the Company give a true and fair view of the financial position of the Company as at 30 April 2025, and of its financial performance and its cash flows for the period from 11 April 2025 to 30 April 2025 in accordance with International Financial Reporting Standards (IFRS) as adopted by the European union.